sudhamohanpanda/documents/readme.md

-springai doc contain or should contain all information related to springai only.
+springai doc [a relative link](springai.md) contain or should contain all information related to springai only.